 An ascending triangle is a technical chart pattern that forms when there is a horizontal resistance level and an upward-sloping trend line that acts as a support for the price.
 It is called an ascending triangle because the trend line is sloping upwards while the horizontal resistance level remains flat.

-Traders and analysts often look for ascending triangles as they can be an indication of a potential bullish trend.
-The pattern is formed when buyers continue to enter the market at the trend line support level, creating higher lows, while sellers are still present at the resistance level, creating a flat or slightly downward-sloping line.
+• The pattern forms when buyers enter the market at the trend line support level, creating higher lows, while sellers remain present at the resistance level, creating a flat or slightly downward-sloping line.

-It is important to note that not all ascending triangles lead to a breakout, and some breakouts may not result in a sustained trend.
-Traders often use other indicators and technical analysis tools in conjunction with the ascending triangle pattern to confirm their trading decisions.
+• Traders often use additional indicators and technical analysis tools alongside the ascending triangle pattern to confirm trading decisions.

 What is a Descending vs Ascending Triangle?